Aviation Maintenance Technician Certificate

 Offered at the Following Campus Locations

 The Aviation Maintenance Technician program courses prepare students for employment in the field of aviation maintenance.
 The program emphasizes a combination of aircraft maintenance theory and aircraft maintenance application.
-This program meets the academic requirements for the FAA Airframe and Powerplant certificate.
+This program meets the academic requirements for the FAA Airframe and Powerplant certificate with FAA Part 147-approved classes.

 This program requires either a High School Diploma or GED.